Getting a tax valuation from the ATO

-If you provide the ATO with a valuation that meets the requirements set out in ATO guidance Market valuation for tax purposes (most search engines will find this for you), it will generally cost less to confirm it than to undertake a new valuation.
+If you provide the ATO with a valuation that meets the requirements set out in the ATO guidance Market valuation for tax purposes (ask us for a copy), it will generally cost less to confirm it than to undertake a new valuation.

 If the ATO decides that the valuation you have provided is not acceptable, before it issues a private ruling the ATO will ask if you want to either:

 - submit a new valuation for review, or